zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 we use colon-separated paths on Unix, and semicolon-separated paths on Windows.

-Because a _literal connect points_ can contain the path separator character, we need to escape them when including it an environment variable.
+Because a _literal connect point_ can contain the path separator character, we need to escape them when including it an environment variable.
 Therefore,
 it is percent-encoded as per RFC 3986 s2.1.